tpwres/teczki-polskiego-wrestlingu/content/o/dfw.md

 #### 2018: Final shows, on-line activity

 Despite the suspension, there were two small events held in 2018.
-One was a gauntlet match for the vacant championship, and the other, with only two matches, was a sideshow to a community festival.
+One was a gauntlet match for the vacant [DFW Championship](@/c/dfw-championship.md), and the other, with only two matches, was a sideshow to a community festival.

 On April 1st, 2019, the fanpage teased a comeback show, which would feature a tournament for a new Poland-wide championship, split across three cities: Toruń, Gdynia ([KPW](@/o/kpw.md)'s territory) and Wrocław ([MZW's](@/o/mzw.md)), a reference to their own [Tournament of Dreams](@/e/dfw/2016-06-11-dfw-tournament-of-dreams-1.md) which was split over two events in two months.
 The finale would be contested as a three-way match and a tournament ladder graphic was later posted.